bomminisivaprasad/android-doc/Create the Hello World app.md

 ![install ](https://user-images.githubusercontent.com/21328787/86093104-11073080-bacc-11ea-9645-d3be1e17f3c0.png)

-Note: This chapter and other chapters refer to the Project pane, when set to Android, as the Project > Android pane.
+'<**Note:** This chapter and other chapters refer to the Project pane, when set to Android, as the Project > Android pane.>'

 2.3 Explore the Gradle Scripts folder